duchessofmuffins/Note-Taker/README.md

 npm install

 ## Contributors
-Myself but feel free to continue as you'd like
+Myself but feel free to continue as you'd like!

 ## Test
 node server.js